syncfusion-content/uwp-docs/uwp/Diagram/Shapes.md

 ---
 layout: post
-title: Shapes in UWP SfDiagram | Syncfusion®
+title: Shapes in UWP Diagram | Syncfusion®
-description: Learn about shapes in the Syncfusion® UWP SfDiagram control, including built-in basic, flowchart, and arrow shapes for diagram creation.
+description: Learn about shapes in the Syncfusion® UWP Diagram control, including built-in basic, flowchart, and arrow shapes for diagram creation.
 platform: uwp
 control: SfDiagram
 documentation: ug
 ---

-# Shapes in UWP SfDiagram
+# Shapes in UWP Diagram

 We have provided some basic built-in shapes as ResourceDictionary.